Not Your Typical Summer Camp.

 - Location: Cleary University, 3725 Cleary Dr., Howell, MI (www.cleary.edu)

-- Frequently Asked Questions: Find answers to other common questions on our FAQ page.
+- Frequently Asked Questions: Find answers to other common questions in our Frequently Asked Questions below.

 - Early-Registration Discount: To qualify for the $430 early registration tuition, all fees must be paid in full by March 15th.